olpeh/olpeh.github.io/_posts/2019-06-20-how-to-create-and-deploy-a-slack-bot.md

 ---
-title: 'How to create and deploy a slack bot'
+title: 'How to Create and Deploy a Slack Bot'
 date: 2019-06-20 00:00:00 Z
 layout: post
 excerpt: 'Recently, I wanted to create and deploy a simple Slack bot.
 It turned out to be more difficult than I expected and I decided to write about why.
 I was expecting it to take me 30 minutes but it took me 8.5h.'